 Here you can go on a leisure stroll around the Tony Grove lake or explore more challenging day hikes.
 This area also offers incredible camping sites just steps away from the lakefront.

-The 1.2 miles long Tony Grove Nature Trail loops around the entire lake and offers incredible views along the way.
+The 1.2-mile-long Tony Grove Nature Trail loops around the entire lake and offers incredible views along the way.

-Tony Grove Lake is named after a group of pioneers from the 1800s that ventured out here for vacationing and camping despite the harsh travel conditions.
+Tony Grove Lake is named after a group of pioneers from the 1800s who ventured out here for vacation and camping despite the harsh travel conditions.
 Now the roads are much more accessible for people to come and enjoy the pristine nature that Tony Grove Lake has to offer.